Heath and Reach

-Heath and Reach is an English village and civil parish near the Chiltern Hills in Bedfordshire.
+Heath and Reach is a village and civil parish near the Chiltern Hills in Bedfordshire, England.
 It is 2 mi north of Leighton Buzzard and 3 mi south of Woburn and adjoins the county boundary with Buckinghamshire.
 Nearby places are Leighton-Linslade, Great Brickhill and the Duke of Bedford's Woburn Abbey, Woburn Safari Park and Woburn Golf Club.

 St Leonard's Church dates from the 1580s.

 Located 40 mi from central London, the village is 6 mi from the M1 and benefits from a non-stop fast train from nearby Leighton Buzzard to Euston in just 30 minutes.

 History

 There was a sizeable Roman settlement at Heath and Reach.
 Fragments of pottery, coins and traces of buildings were found in 1971 near Overend Green Farm, by the Roman road, Watling Street.
 The village was originally two small hamlets in the Royal Manor of Leighton and records are found for Heath in 1220 and Reach in 1216.

 Heath and Reach was part of the parish of Leighton and was the property of the King of England.
 In 1539 a Muster Roll during the reign of Henry VIII listed the fighting men of the village, those aged 16–60, as "25 males who could be relied upon to fight in Henry's wars with France and the defence of Calais."

 As a prominent Royalist, Lord Leigh's estates were seized in 1644 and given to Parliamentarians: the Royal Manor of Leighton, which included Heath and Reach, handed to Colonel John Okey, commander of the New Model Army dragoons and a signatory to the execution of Charles I. When Okey was executed for treason at the 1660 Restoration Charles II transferred the royal manor lease back to Lord Leigh whose line continued as lords of the manor into the 19th century.

 Lieutenant Robert Strong, who was killed in action near Ypres in 1915, was from Heath and Reach.
 First born son of Robert Strong of Gig Lane, Robert Jr was British Army bandmaster in India prior to the war and a noted sportsman.
 Lieutenant Arthur Pearson was also from Heath and Reach, a pilot of 29 Squadron, Royal Flying Corps, was awarded the Military Cross in the Battle of the Somme for "conspicuous gallantry".
 He was shot down in flames and killed 1917 by von Richthofen.